 Accounted4 Limited - accounting in Cambridge for over 60 years!
 Based in the vibrant town of Cambridge, New Zealand, we are a well respected Chartered Accountancy Practice who has provided accountancy services and business assistance to the local business and farming community, as well as our globally based clients, for over 60 years.

-As an example of our community engagement, we are proud to be the Key Stone Partner of the Cambridge Chamber of Commerce, as well as sponsor of the Chamber Young Professionals Group, the Chamber 1st XV.
+As an example of our community engagement, we are proud to be a Partner of the Cambridge Chamber of Commerce, as well as sponsor of the Chamber Young Professionals Group

 Above all we will listen to you and use our expertise to help you to achieve the results and lifestyle you desire.
 Please contact us for a free no-obligation consultation on how we can assist you.